Percedal15019/BlockChain/README.md

 **NFTs, or non‑fungible tokens**, are unique digital tokens on a blockchain that are used to represent and prove ownership or authenticity of a specific item such as a piece of art, a game asset, or a collectible.
 Unlike cryptocurrencies like bitcoin or ether, where every unit is interchangeable with another, each NFT has its own distinct identity and cannot be exchanged on a one‑to‑one basis with another NFT.

 An **NFT** is essentially a unique entry on a blockchain **(often Ethereum or similar networks)** that points to some asset and records who owns it.
-The blockchain stores a token ID under a contract address plus ownership history, so anyone can verify which wallet currently owns that token and how it has moved over time
+The blockchain stores a token ID under a contract address plus ownership history, so anyone can verify which wallet currently owns that token and how it has moved over time.

+**Fungible assets**: One unit is effectively the same as any other unit (for example, one dollar or one bitcoin is interchangeable with another).​

+**Non‑fungible assets**: Each unit is different in some way, like a specific painting, a concert ticket with a seat and date, or a specific parcel of land; NFTs encode this uniqueness on‑chain

-## → How NFTs work technically
+## → How NFTs work technically?

 Most NFTs are created (minted) using standards **like ERC‑721 or ERC‑1155 on Ethereum**, which define how a smart contract manages unique tokens.
 Each NFT has at least two key pieces of on‑chain data: the contract address and a token ID; usually there is also metadata (like a URI pointing to an image, name, and description) that describes the asset.​